Ovarian Cancer Program

 Your doctor will begin by discussing your medical history and performing a physical exam.
 A pelvic exam will look for any lumps or enlarged organs.
 If your doctor feels additional tests are needed, these might include:

 • Pelvic ultrasound: This uses sound waves to get a picture of your organs, allowing your doctor to see any abnormal growths.
-Other imaging tests such as an MRI, CT scan, PET scan or X-ray may also be used to diagnose ovarian cancer

-• Surgical evaluation: Surgery can be used to diagnose ovarian cancer
+• Surgical evaluation: Surgery can be used to diagnose ovarian cancer.

 • Laparoscopy: This is a type of surgery that uses a thin camera (laparoscope), inserted via a small incision in the abdomen, to look at the cancer and perform biopsies.
-It can also be used to remove tumors
+It can also be used to remove tumors.

 Treatment for Ovarian Cancer